A very quick post today, to share a video brought to my attention by my excellent colleague Ed Holland:

 There was also a fun activity in one of the cafe’s that allowed you to create your own digital artwork, printing it out on thermal paper instantly, but also linking to a hi-res online version, which I used for the illustration at the top of this post (you will note that those free earbuds are the stars of that piece).

 SFMOMA, with their technology partners Detour on the app, and the support of Bloomberg Philanthropies, are doing good things in the digital sphere.
-If your are there, you should check them out.
+If you’re there, you should check them out.